Frequently Asked Questions

 What is GFCI protection and when is it required?

 GFCI stands for Ground Fault Circuit Interrupt which means the outlet or circuit breaker is designed to sense when power is being leaked to ground rather than returning on the neutral conductor.
 When a GFCI senses a ground fault it opens the circuit causing a complete power disconnect.
-Where GFCI protection is required depends on state and local electrical codes but are usually required in bathrooms, kitchens, laundry rooms, unfinished basements, garages and more.
+Where GFCI protection is required depends on state and local electrical codes but are usually required in bathrooms, kitchens, laundry rooms, unfinished basements, garages, outdoors and more.

 When is an electrical inspection Required?